 It comes with 10 different illum settings and the ballistic AR reticle.
 The reticle is etched on, so you still see it if the batteries run out.
 The reticle is rather large and a bit cluttered, so it took some time to get used to.
 Battery life is great on this scope.
 For the mid-range, this is a great scope that has a red dot reticle and delivers good accuracy to the 300+ yard range.

 Leupold Mark AR MOD 1 Rifle (Long Range Scope/$200-$500)

-The Leupold Mark AR Mod 6-18x40mm is the best ar scope if you want a powerful long range scope.
-It is a 40mm that has 6 to 18x magnification.
-This scope should only be used in long range shooting because its lowest mag setting is 6x.
+The Leupold Mark AR Mod 6-18x40mm is the best ar scope if you want a powerful long-range scope.
+It is 40mm that has 6 to 18x magnification.
+This scope should only be used in long-range shooting because its lowest mag setting is 6x.
 The Mark AR is designed for .223 rounds so it works perfectly on a AR-15.
 With this magnification, you can take nice clear shots in the 500 yards range.

-It features a first focal plane mil dot reticle, which is nice and clear.
+It features a first focal plane mil-dot reticle, which is nice and clear.
 The scope is very durable and easy to zero.
-The reticle adjustmetns track very well.
+The reticle adjustments track very well.
 With Leopold’s AR mount, it will be very steady.
 The clarity of the optic is absolutely outstanding and the adjustments track true and hold.
 The parallax is fixed at 150 yards and this scope starts having parallax issues of about an inch at 600 yards.
 The Leupold Mark AR is one of the best mil dot scopes at an affordable price range.
-It has great quality glass, clear optics and perfect for shooting in the 400-600 yard range.
+It has great quality glass, and clear optics and is perfect for shooting in the 400-600 yard range.